 I stayed in Osaka just one night, visiting the touristy Dotonbori area, eating street food, and wandering through neon-lit arcades (obviously imagining that I was in Lost in Translation the whole time).

-I went during a really hot, humid time of year with lots of rain, so next time I’ll pick a better month.
-But the food alone is worth a trip any time of year.
+I went during a really hot, humid time of year, but the food alone is worth it.
 Before leaving, we made sure to pick up ingredients to throw our own okonomiyaki party back in London.